Z21276/APNA-college-/README.md

 # APNA-college-
-This is my first repository
+This is my first repository <br>
-<bar>Author _ Zaheer Ahmed
+Author _ Zaheer Ahmed